GianRomani/Notes/Machine Learning/DL/Adaptive Machine Translation with LLMs.md

 ![[terminology_constrained_MT.png]]

 ## BLOOM and BLOOMZ
 With 2 fuzzy matches, GPT-3 is generally better than both models, except for English-to-Arabic.
+Surprisingly, BLOOMZ is worse than BLOOM.

 ## References